-Most of the unsupportive submissions raised matters of a general nature relating to gene technology or reiterated issues that were addressed in the safety assessment report (see Attachment 3) rather than any specific comment on this GM cotton variety.
+The majority of submissions received in the first round of public comment raised matters of a general nature relating to gene technology or reiterated issues that were addressed in the safety assessment report (see Attachment 3) rather than any specific comment on the cotton variety in this Application.
 A discussion of some of these general issues, raised in connection with GM foods as a whole, is included at Attachment 4.

-In light of rapid developments in the field of biotechnology in food production, the discussion of the general issues in Attachment 4 has been updated.
-The revised paper reflects recent outcomes of discussions on gene technology issues in the international arena.
-This includes findings and recommendations from the New Zealand Royal Commission on Genetic Modification, the second OECD Conference on "New Biotechnology Food and Crops: Science, Safety and Society", and the deliberations of various international committees and taskforces including those of the Codex Alimentarius Commission, the OECD and FAO/WHO Expert Consultations.
+In light of rapid developments in the field of biotechnology in food production, the discussion of the general issues in Attachment 4 has been updated since consideration of previous applications to reflect more recent outcomes of intensive deliberations on gene technology issues in the international arena.
+This includes matters such as the publishing of the report of the New Zealand Royal Commission on Genetic Modification, the second OECD Conference on "New Biotechnology Food and Crops: Science, Safety and Society", and the deliberations of various international committees and taskforces including those of the Codex Alimentarius Commission, the OECD and FAO/WHO Expert Consultations.